-Egocentric Tendencies Traders Must Avoid
+Egocentric Tendencies Traders Must Overcome to Trade Successfully

 “If we fail to teach students to examine data critically, looking for points both favoring and opposing hypotheses, we are selling our youth short and mortgaging the future of scientific inquiry itself.”